 Dr. Sables-Baus' work aims to promote the best research evidence and integrate/transform it into practice, targeting in particular neurodevelopmental health outcomes of hospitalized neonates and infants.
 Sables-Baus’ research has explored ways to decrease neurodevelopmental morbidity and to optimize evidence-based caregiving practices that impact neurodevelopmental outcomes.
-Emblematic of this program of research, Sables-Baus was a part of team that conducted a longitudinal study of neonates born with congenital heart defects requiring three-stage surgical repair; the team used the Bayley Scales of Infant Development to assess neurodevelopmental outcomes, including oral feeding.
-Research on outcomes among this population has been shared at many conferences (both domestic and international) and published in a cardiac journal.
-Furthermore, Sables-Baus chaired a national committee tasked with developing evidence-based, infant-driven, oral-feeding guidelines for hospitalized neonates.
+Emblematic of this program of research, Sables-Baus was a part of team that conducted a longitudinal study of neonates born with congenital heart defects requiring three-stage surgical repair; the team used the Bayley Scales of Infant Development to assess neurodevelopmental outcomes including oral feeding.
+Research on outcomes among this population has been shared at many conferences (both domestic and international) and published in Cardiology in the Young.
+Furthermore, Sables-Baus chaired a national committee (National Association of Neonatal Nurses) tasked with developing evidence-based, infant-driven, oral-feeding guidelines for hospitalized neonates.